 Performance audits examine the efficiency and effectiveness of government programs and functions with the goal of making them better.
-While financial audits determine if public funds are spent legally and managed in accordance with accounting principles, performance audits examine if funds are spent wisely and if programs achieve their intended purpose.
+While financial audits determine whether public funds are spent legally and managed in accordance with accounting principles, performance audits examine whether funds are spent wisely and whether programs achieve their intended purpose.

-- - EFFECTIVENESS is meeting the objectives or goals of the program.
+EFFECTIVENESS means meeting the objectives or goals of the program.

-Performance audits, like financial audits, are conducted in three phases: planning, fieldwork and reporting.
-Reports are written to be accessible to both government officials and taxpayers; the data is often presented visually to make the data more meaningful to all readers.
+Performance audits, like financial audits, are conducted in three phases: planning, fieldwork, and reporting.
+Reports are written to be accessible to both government officials and taxpayers; the data are often presented visually to make the information more meaningful to all readers.